OmarKhayyam/aiconclave-demo-time-traveler/README.md

 The previous command will create the ECR repo, and push the image to it for SageMaker to use later.
 Make a note of the ECR image URL from the previous command, you will need it later.

 Now that we have our model artifacts and the container image ready.
 Let us deploy the model to a SageMaker endpoint.

+#### Model deployment

+You should do this from a Jupyter Notebook.
+The following code in the notebook will ensure you deploy the model for this demo.

+`import boto3

+# Specify your AWS Region
+aws_region='ap-south-1'

+role = get_execution_role()

+# Create a low-level SageMaker service client.
+sagemaker_client = boto3.client('sagemaker', region_name=aws_region)

+# Role to give SageMaker permission to access AWS services.
+sagemaker_role= get_execution_role()`

+Set up the bucket and object key for the model artifacts.

+` #Create a variable w/ the model S3 URI s3_bucket = 'my_demo_bucket' # Provide the name of your S3 bucket
+bucket_prefix=''
+model_s3_key = f"model.tar.gz"

+#Specify S3 bucket w/ model
+model_url = f"s3://{s3_bucket}/{model_s3_key}"`

+You created your inference container a few steps back, set that up.

+`container = "111111111111.dkr.ecr.ap-south-1.amazonaws.com/my_repo:latest"`

+We will be going for an asynchronous endpoint, because we aren't sure how long our model might take.

+`model_name = 'model-name'

+#Create model
+create_model_response = sagemaker_client.create_model(
+    ModelName = model_name,
+    ExecutionRoleArn = sagemaker_role,
+    PrimaryContainer = {
+        'Image': container,
+        'ModelDataUrl': model_url,
+        'Environment':{
+            'TS_MAX_REQUEST_SIZE': '100000000',
+            'TS_MAX_RESPONSE_SIZE': '100000000',
+            'TS_DEFAULT_RESPONSE_TIMEOUT': '1000'
+        },
+    })`

+Create an endpoint configuration.
+I have removed all the optional parts from the code below.

+`s3_bucket_new = 'my-demo-bucket-output' ## output bucket
+endpoint_name = 'my-demo-endpoint'
+endpoint_config_name = "my-demo-config-name"

+create_endpoint_config_response = sagemaker_client.create_endpoint_config(
+    EndpointConfigName=endpoint_config_name, # You will specify this name in a CreateEndpoint request.
+    # List of ProductionVariant objects, one for each model that you want to host at this endpoint.
+    ProductionVariants=[
+        {
+            "VariantName": "variant1", # The name of the production variant.
+            "ModelName": model_name,
+            "InstanceType": "ml.g4dn.xlarge", # Specify the compute instance type.
+            "InitialInstanceCount": 1 # Number of instances to launch initially.
+        }
+    ],
+    AsyncInferenceConfig={
+        "OutputConfig": {
+            # Location to upload response outputs when no location is provided in the request.
+            "S3OutputPath": f"s3://{s3_bucket_new}/output",
+        },
+        "ClientConfig": {
+            # (Optional) Specify the max number of inflight invocations per instance
+            # If no value is provided, Amazon SageMaker will choose an optimal value for you
+            "MaxConcurrentInvocationsPerInstance": 4
+        }
+    }
+)
+`

+Create your endpoint.

+`create_endpoint_response = sagemaker_client.create_endpoint(
+                                            EndpointName=endpoint_name,
+                                            EndpointConfigName=endpoint_config_name) `

+The endpoint creation might take some time, but it will eventually get done.
+Your model is now ready for inference requests.

+Invoke the model using this code,

+`# Create a low-level client representing Amazon SageMaker Runtime sagemaker_runtime = boto3.client("sagemaker-runtime", region_name="ap-south-1")

+# Specify the location of the input.
+Here, a single JPEG file.
+Note that SageMaker should have access to the S3 location.
+# Check the Sagemaker execution role to ensure it can access S3.
+input_location = "s3://my-image-bucket/input/Test-Picture-Of-A-Face.jpg"

+# After you deploy a model into production using SageMaker hosting
+# services, your client applications use this API to get inferences
+# from the model hosted at the specified endpoint.
+response = sagemaker_runtime.invoke_endpoint_async(
+                            EndpointName=endpoint_name,
+                            ContentType='image/jpeg',
+                            Accept='application/x-npy',
+                            InputLocation=input_location,
+                            InvocationTimeoutSeconds=900)`

+You will find the model output serialized at the location which you can find in the `response` to the `invoke_endpoint_async` call.
+You can find it in response["OutputLocation"].
+You can isolate the S3 bucket (which you already have) and the key to download the inference results using the code below, replace with your own specific values.

+`import botocore.exceptions

+s3 = boto3.client('s3')
+try:
+    resp = s3.download_file(s3_bucket_new,'somefolder_prefix/some_object_key','local_filename')
+except Exception as e:
+    pprint(e)`

+To test the model's inference capability, try the code below.
+This function displayes the specific image you want as the output of the cell where you call it.
+In the current setup and based on the current inference code, we get 5 images back, the first is the original image, and the rest from subscript 1 to 4 are part of the inference process.

+`from PIL import Image
+import numpy as np

+results = np.load(f"local_filename")`

+`def showSpecificImage(image_number,images_array):
+    '''image_numbers start from 0,
+    where image_number == 0 is the original,
+    photographed image'''
+    if int(images_array.shape[1]/images_array.shape[0]) <= image_number:
+        print("Invalid image id requested.")
+        return
+    if image_number == 0:
+        starting_point = 0
+        end_point = (starting_point + 1)*1024
+    else:
+        starting_point = image_number*1024
+        end_point = starting_point+1024
+    img = Image.fromarray(images_array[:,starting_point:end_point,:])
+    img.show()`

+showSpecificImage(2,results)

+All of the above code and a lot of experiments are present in the Jupyter Notebook available in this repository **inference-test-NB-Working.ipynb**.

 **WIP**